Tomb Raider (film): Production

-Development
+Development and casting

-In 2007, Warner Bros.
-Pictures partially acquired the film rights from Paramount Pictures as a turnaround for a potential film reboot (four years after Angelina Jolie stepped down as Lara Croft from the last movie), with Metro-Goldwyn-Mayer also purchasing half of it in 2009.
+In January 2009, Warner Bros.
+Pictures partially acquired the film rights for Tomb Raider from Paramount Pictures as a turnaround for a potential film reboot (four years after Angelina Jolie stepped down as Lara Croft from the last movie), with Metro-Goldwyn-Mayer also purchasing half of it later on.
+Warner Bros. previously had involvement in the Tomb Raider franchise as its video game division Warner Bros.
+Interactive Entertainment helped co-publish the video game Tomb Raider: Underworld (2008) with Eidos Interactive, as well as the animated series Revisioned: Tomb Raider, which released on Warner's corporate sibling Turner Broadcasting's online video game service GameTap in 2007.
 GK Films had also acquired the rights to make the film in 2011 with either MGM and Warner to distribute.

 Initially, Megan Fox, Jennifer Lawrence, Olivia Wilde and Mila Kunis were originally rumored to portray Lara Croft, but all had declined.
 Deadline Hollywood had also reported that Daisy Ridley was considered for the role, but Ridley later described it as "the craziest rumor [she had] ever heard about [her]self".
 Norwegian director Roar Uthaug came on board in November 2015, and Alicia Vikander was cast as the new Lara Croft in April 2016.
 Walton Goggins was announced to play the villain in December 2016, and much of the rest of the cast was revealed in early 2017.